 What Is Born again Is Your Spirit, Not Your Flesh

 As Jesus thus had both divine and human nature, we the born again righteous also have two different natures.
 We have both the flesh and the spirit.
-However, when one professes to believe in Jesus even as one’s spirit is not born again, then this person is not born again―that is, they have no born-again spirit.
-If one tries to believe in Jesus without being born again in his spirit, then this person is merely someone who is trying to be born again in the flesh like Nicodemus, and is never someone who is truly born again.
+However, when one professes to believe in Jesus even as his/her spirit is not born again, then this person is not born again-that is, he/she has no born-again spirit.
+If one tries to believe in Jesus without being born again in his/her spirit, then this person is merely someone who is trying to be born again in the flesh like Nicodemus, and is never someone who is born again.
 Although Jesus was God Himself in His substance, He nevertheless was also in the flesh of a man full of weaknesses.
 As such, when we say that we have been born again, it means that our spirits have been born again, not our flesh.

 If all those who profess to believe in Jesus somehow were indeed born again, I would have tried to be known as a benevolent pastor.
 Why?
 Because I would not have been so exasperated by those who do not believe in the truth, and therefore I would not have been so blunt in my sermons hoping that they would come to know the truth.
 I would be known as a well-mannered, noble, benevolent, tender and humorous pastor, explaining how people can become holy in their flesh.
-Of course, I can beautify my image to be like this, but I will never do that.
-It is not because I have no ability to plant in your minds the impression, “This pastor really takes after the holy and merciful image of Jesus.”
-It is because the flesh of a man cannot change, and because being a little kind, benevolent, and merciful in the flesh does not mean that this person is a born-again righteous person.
+Of course, I can beautify my image to be so, but I never do that.
+It is not because I have no ability to plant in your minds the impression, "This pastor really takes after the holy and merciful image of Jesus."
+It is because the flesh of a man cannot change, and because being a little kind, benevolent, and merciful in the flesh does not mean that this person is a born-again righteous.
 No one can be born again in the flesh.
-It is the spirit that must be born again by believing in the Word of God.
+It is the spirit, another human element, that must be born again by believing in the Word of God.

 Believing in Jesus blindly is not the proper faith.
 Looking from a human perspective, I have many shortcomings.
 I am not just saying this with my lips, but whenever I do something, I actually come to realize that I have many shortcomings.
 For instance, when I am preparing for a Bible camp so that the participating saints and new comers would hear the Word in comfort, be inspired in their hearts by the grace of God, receive the blessing of being born again, and return after having rested in both their bodies and hearts, I find out that there are so many things that I failed to think of and to prepare beforehand.
 Things that would been easily taken care of by giving just a little bit more attention and care always appear when the preparation time is over and the camp is about to begin.
 I wonder to myself why I had not thought of such things before and prepared them in advance, when if I had been just a little more attentive and careful in my planning of the Bible camp, the saints and the new souls would have heard the Word well, been saved, and spent a good time.
 Also, even when I work the whole day, because of the lack of efficiency on my part, there are many times when the results do not match my efforts.
 I myself am well-aware of the fact that I have far too many shortcomings.

-We Receive Holiness through Faith in the Blue Thread
+We Receive Holiness through the Faith of the Blue Thread

 But the flesh never changes.
 There is no flesh without shortcomings, and it always does wrong and reveals its shortcomings.
-If, by any chance, you think that you can go to the Kingdom of our Lord because of some good that your flesh has done, you must realize that no matter what it is that your flesh has done well, it is absolutely useless before God.
-The only thing that enables us to enter the Lord’s Kingdom is our faith in the Word of truth of the blue, purple, and scarlet thread by which the Lord has saved us.
+If, by any chance, you think that you can go to the Kingdom of our Lord because of some good that your flesh has done, you must realize that no matter what it is that your flesh had done well, it is absolutely useless before God.
+The only thing that enables us to enter the Lord's Kingdom is our faith in the Word of truth-the blue, purple, and scarlet thread, that the Lord has saved us.
 Because our Lord has saved us through the blue, purple, and scarlet thread, we can enter the Holy Place only by believing in this.

 Had God not saved us through the blue, purple, and scarlet thread, there would be no one among us who would be able to enter the Kingdom of Heaven.
 We are such that our faith may be good one moment but disappear the next moment.
 When our faith becomes good only to disappear again repeatedly, we get confused whether or not we really have faith, and end up losing even the faith that we first had.
 Ultimately, we become even more sinful long after first believing in Jesus.
 But Jesus has perfectly saved us, the insufficient sinners, according to His plan of salvation manifested in the blue, purple, and scarlet thread and the fine woven linen.
 He has given us the remission of our sins.

-A golden plate was attached to the High Priest’s turban, and what tied this golden plate to the turban was also a blue cord.
-Why then did God say that the turban should be tied with this blue cord?
-What was absolutely indispensable for our Lord to save us was this blue thread, and this blue thread refers to the baptism that Jesus received to take all our sins upon Himself.
-Had the Lord not blotted out our sins by taking them upon Himself in the New Testament through His baptism, the same form as the Old Testament’s laying on of hands; we cannot receive holiness from Jehovah no matter how well we believe in Jesus.
+A golden plate was attached to the High Priest's turban, and what tied this golden plate to the turban was also a blue cord.
+Why, then, did God say that the turban should be tied with this blue cord?
+What was needed for our Lord to save us was the blue thread, and this blue thread refers to the baptism that Jesus received to take all our sins upon Himself.
+Had the Lord not blotted out our sins by taking them upon Himself in the New Testament through His baptism, the same form as the Old Testament's laying on of hands, we cannot receive holiness from Jehovah no matter how well we believe in Jesus.
 This is why the golden plate was tied to the turban with a blue cord.
-And everyone who sees the High Priest with the golden plate into which “holiness to the Lord” is engraved can remind themselves that they must be holy before God by receiving the remission of their sins.
+And everyone who sees the High Priest with the golden plate into which "holiness to the Lord" is engraved can remind him/herself that they must be holy before God by receiving the remission of their sins.
 And it makes people think how they can be holy before God.

-We cannot be thankful enough for the grace of our Lord.
-Because our salvation did not come to us haphazardly, we are even more thankful for it.
-The salvation that we received is not a trivial one that just about anyone can receive even if they do not believe properly.
-Calling upon the Lord at one’s own whim, saying, “Lord, Lord,” does not mean that everyone who does so can be saved.
+We cannot thank enough for the grace of our Lord.
+As our salvation did not come by haphazardly, we are even more thankful for it.
+The salvation that we received is not a trivial one that just about anyone can receive even if he/she does not believe properly.
+Calling upon the Lord at one's own whim, saying, "Lord, Lord," does not mean that everyone who does so can be saved.
 Because we have in our hearts the evidence that our sins have disappeared through the gospel of the water and the Spirit, that the Lord has saved us elaborately with the blue, purple, and scarlet thread and the fine woven linen, we are so thankful for this great salvation.

-The Bible tells us that everyone who believes in Jesus Christ the Son of God has this witness in his heart (1 John 5:10).
-If there is no witness in our hearts, we would be turning God into a liar, and so we must all have this conclusive evidence in our hearts.
-As such, there is no reason to be recoiled with those who challenge you and demand, “Show me the proof that you have been saved.
-You say that when people receive the remission of sins, they receive the Holy Spirit as a gift, and that there is a clear evidence of salvation.
-Show me this evidence.”
-You can show the evidence boldly as the following: “I have in me the gospel of the water and the Spirit with which Jesus has saved me wholly.
-Because I have been saved perfectly by Him, I have no sin.”
+The Bible tells us that everyone who believes in Jesus Christ the Son of God has the witness in his/her heart (1 John 5:10).
+If there is no witness in our hearts, we would be turning God into a liar, and so we must all have the conclusive evidence in our hearts.
+As such, there is no reason to be recoiled if some people challenges you and demands, "Show me the proof that you have been saved.
+You say that when people receive the remission of sin, they receive the Holy Spirit as a gift, and that there is a clear evidence of salvation.
+Show me this evidence."
+You can show the evidence boldly as the following: "I have in me the gospel of the water and the Spirit with which Jesus has saved me wholly.
+Because I have been saved perfectly by Him, I have no sin."

 When we love God, we must love Him by believing in His Word in the truth.
 Our love for Him must not be one-sided.
-We must tell Him of our love for Him, and we must first find out whether He truly loves us or not before we love Him.
-If we give all our love to some other person who really does not love us, all that we will face eventually is a broken heart.
+We must tell Him our love for Him, and we must first find out whether He truly loves us or not before we love Him.
+If we give all our love to the other person who really does not love us, all that we end up with is a broken heart.